tomasameri/portfolio/README.md

 - `NEXT_PUBLIC_APPWRITE_CARDS_COLLECTION_ID`
 - `NEXT_PUBLIC_APPWRITE_BLOG_COLLECTION_ID`
 - `NEXT_PUBLIC_APPWRITE_STORAGE_BUCKET_ID`
+- `APPWRITE_API_KEY` (optional, for server-side operations)

+**Important Notes:**
-**Note**: Since these variables start with `NEXT_PUBLIC_`, they will be exposed to the browser.
-This is safe for Appwrite as it uses API keys and permissions for security, not secret keys.
+- Variables starting with `NEXT_PUBLIC_` are exposed to the browser.
+This is safe for Appwrite as it uses permissions for security.
+- `APPWRITE_API_KEY` does NOT have `NEXT_PUBLIC_` prefix because it's a secret key.
+It's only available server-side.
+- The API key bypasses permissions and should only be used in API routes or Server Components, never in client components.

 ### Migrating Data